Air Fryer Potatoes

 How to Make Air Fryer Potatoes

-2. Toss until the potato cubes are evenly coated.
+Step 2: Toss until the potato cubes are evenly coated.

-3. Spread in an even, single layer in the air fryer.
+Step 3: Spread in an even, single layer in the air fryer.

-4. Air fry, tossing about halfway through the cooking time, until golden and crispy outside and tender inside.
+Step 4: Air fry, tossing about halfway through the cooking time, until golden and crispy outside and tender inside.

-4. Turn the potatoes half way through cooking.
+4. Turn the potatoes halfway through cooking.
 You can shake the basket or use tongs to turn the potatoes.
 While the air does circulate all around the potatoes, I see better all-around crispiness when I turn them at the halfway point.

 Potato wedges in the air fryer after they're finished cooking

-What to Serve With Air Fryer Potato Cubes
+What to Serve

 Close up shot of air fryer potatoes that are crispy and golden after being cooked.

-If you try this feel good Air Fryer Potatoes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Air Fryer Potatoes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Air Fryer Potatoes

-5 from 573 votes
+5 from 606 votes

 Servings 4 servings